Eye Physician & Surgeon, Neuroscientist, Author & Speaker

 Born in Saigon Vietnam and raised in Oregon, he earned a Bachelor of Arts degree in Biology from Reed College.
 He completed both his medical degree and doctoral degree in neuroscience at The Johns Hopkins University School of Medicine.
 Dr. Doan completed an Internal Medicine Internship and General Clinical and Surgical Ophthalmology residency at the University of Iowa.
 After his ophthalmology training, he completed his fellowship in eye pathology at the Jules Stein Eye Institute at the University of California, Los Angeles.

-Dr. Doan is an Assistant Professor of Surgery at Loma Linda University and at the Uniformed Services University School of the Health Sciences.
-Dr. Doan teaches medical students and residents, published in peer-reviewed academic journals, and speaks at national meetings.
+Dr. Doan teaches medical students and residents, published in peer-reviewed academic journals, and speaks internationally.
 Dr. Doan's previous positions include being the Chair for the Young Ophthalmologist committee, Online News & Education Network Deputy Editor-in-Chief, and an OPHTHPAC/Congressional Advocacy Committee member for the American Academy of Ophthalmology.
 In addition, Dr. Doan served as a Risk Management Committee Member for the Ophthalmic Mutual Insurance Company.
 When not pursuing his career interests, he enjoys spending time with family and giving talks on addictive behaviors for Real Battle Ministries.
-Dr. Doan has served on humanitarian cataract missions in Burkina Faso Africa and Indonesia.

 Undergraduate: Reed College